Including Nursing Home Administrators, Nurses, Catholic Chaplains, Religious Community Members, home caregivers

 One weekend, January-April and a week in May.

-Limited It’s glorious to be called to the spiritual care of the elderly - to provide care for their bodies, their spirit and their soul.
+Limited It’s a privilege to be called to the spiritual care of the elderly - to provide care for their bodies, their spirit and their soul.
 The right training can either enhance existing skills in long-term care or lead to becoming a pastoral caregiver.

 Providing Geriatric Spiritual Care can help residents come to terms with what has happened and what is happening, and how to cope and heal